The Bottom Line: Equitable Distribution in New York

 In New York, and anywhere else, spouses who can generally agree on how to divide their estate experience less conflict, and less legal expense.
-More often in the over 20 years I have been practicing, I work with clients who need real help understanding asset division — and how to divide wealth without wasting it on legal fees.
+More often in the 25 years I have been practicing, I work with clients who need real help understanding asset division — and how to divide wealth without wasting it on legal fees.

 For couples who cannot agree on property division, New York follows a rule of equitable division.
 This means a court aims for fair, not necessarily equal, property division.
 When the courts talk about marital estate, it means anything obtained during the course of marriage including:

 - Real property

 - Business interests, leaseholds, partnership and other interests

 Property owned separately can be held apart from division upon divorce.
 Separate property might be a gift to one party like an inheritance, not commingled with household finances.
 It could also be a business developed prior to marriage.

 Once identified and defined, accurate valuation is critical to establishing real financial worth, including professional degrees or practices.
 Fair valuation helps parties — and the court — make equitable decisions about property.

 Avoid unpleasant surprises and always get experienced legal advice before you sign on the bottom line.